koichi-murakami/g4python/README.md

 **LD_PRELOAD**

-For TLS memory allocation, currently we have to preload a Geant4 library in the Linux environment.
+For TLS memory allocation, currently, we have to preload a Geant4 library in the Linux environment.
 ~~~
 # export LD_PRELOAD=libG4run.so (bash/zsh)